whot/uji/doc/source/use-cases.rst

     MGA
     - check display lights up on MGA card

-This todo list has some specific properties:
+This checklist has some specific properties:

 - **most** of the tests must be run on multiple hardware entities
 - the tests can be divided up in to sets and each hw will run some sets